 The buzz around badges is growing.
 Studies are showing that they incentivise users to complete courses.
 They are simple to add to activities or to courses.
 Not only can they look great on a user’s profile but they can be exported to external sites so that users can build an online profile (External sites like LinkedIn and Mozilla Backpack can be used to store and display open badges.)

-Where you have courses that users need to retake every year or 2 years you can set up “Certification” on Totara to take away the headache of having to remind people that they need to retake a course.
+Where you have courses that users need to retake every year or 2 years you can set up “Certification” on the LMS to take away the headache of having to remind people that they need to retake a course.

 Encore is a wonderful way of defeating the forgetting curve.
 It’s really easy to add timed events after course completion to remind users of what they learned.
 These can be simply text or you can be more sophisticated with quiz questions, audio or even video memory cues.